alx75/filter/README.md

 ### How to combine filters ?

-You can use operators filters to combine filter.
-Those filters implement ```FilterOperator``` .
+You can use operator filters to combine filters.
+These filters implement ```FilterOperator``` .
 You can combine as many filters as you want<br/>
 Example :
 ```
 new ANDFilter(new EqualsFilter("lastname","Walt"),new EqualsFilter("firstname","Joe"))